kingsdigitallab/alice-thornton/frontend/books/book_of_remembrances.md

 The Falling Ill of Robin Thornton into the Smallpox <br/>
 A Meditation thereon <br/>
 My Daughter, Alice, Her Falling into the Smallpox <br/>
-With a Preservation from Choking in her Sleep <br/>
+With a Preservation from Choking in Her Sleep <br/>
 John Denton Fell Ill of the Smallpox <br/>
 My Daughter Kate was Preserved from Choking with a Pin and from a Desperate Fall <br/>